An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 In the era before dictionaries, there were no rules governing the spelling or translation of names or any other words.
 Consequently, there are an enormous number of spelling variations in Medieval Scottish names.
 Campbell has appeared as Campbell, Cambell, Cambel, Camble, Cammell and many more.

-First found in Argyllshire.
+First found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute.
 Researchers suggest a joint progenitor of both the Campbells and the MacArthurs.
 The MacArthurs were the ancient senior sept of the Campbells.
 Arthur derives from the son of King Aedan MacGabhran, the 9th century Scots King of Argyll.
 The Clan Campbell was known as the Siol Diarmaid an Tuirc or, alternatively, the Clan Duibhne, and in a Crown charter Duncan MacDuibhne was ancestor of the Lords of Lochow in 1368.

 The freedom, opportunity, and land of the North American colonies beckoned.
 There, Scots found a place where they were generally free from persecution and where they could go on to become important players in the birth of new nations.
 Some fought in the American War of Independence, while others went north to Canada as United Empire Loyalists.
 The ancestors of all of these Scottish settlers have been able to recover their lost national heritage in the last century through highland games and Clan societies in North America.
 Among them:

-Campbell Settlers in the United States in the 17th Century
+Campbell Settlers in United States in the 17th Century

-Campbell Settlers in the United States in the 18th Century
+Campbell Settlers in United States in the 18th Century

-Campbell Settlers in the United States in the 19th Century
+Campbell Settlers in United States in the 19th Century

-Campbell Settlers in the United States in the 20th Century
+Campbell Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.